jpardike/classes-lab/README.md

 1. Create a class for a baby
 1. Create a class for a fire truck
 1. Create a class for a bird

+# Hungry for More?

+Choose a class above, and make a factory that generates it.